Lim-Hong-Ying/MAD-P03-Group-GG/README.md

 <img src="resources/unseen_messages.png" alt="drawing" width="300"/>

 ### Meeting Planner
 Afraid of missing out on meetups with one of the Cashshopers?
 Fret not!
-Simply check your very own meeting planner to view your schedule!
+Simply check your very own meeting planner to view your schedule!<br><br>
 <img src="resources/EventPage.png" width="300">
 <br><br>
 View details of your created event! <br><br>